winitzki/scall/README.md

 - [x] GitHub Actions are used to test with JDK 8, 17, 22.

 - [x] Converting Dhall values to Scala values: basic support is complete.
+- [x] Standalone executable JAR with command-line arguments for type-checking, evaluating, and exporting Dhall expressions.
+- [x] Converting Dhall to Yaml and JSON: complete.

 ### Experimental features and optimizations